getodk/docs/shared-src/docs-tech-guide.rst

       Files for the pages at http://docs.opendatakit.com/odk2 :file:`shared-src`
       Files for pages shared by both ODK1 and ODK2 docs.
-      (This page the other contributor guide pages.)
+      (This page and the other contributor guide pages.)

    If you're going to write or edit documentation text, please read:

    - :doc:`docs-syntax-guide`
    - :doc:`docs-style-guide`

-   If you're working on code, please read:
+   If you're working on code or deployment, please read:

    - :doc:`docs-developer-guide`

 #.
 Local checks

+   .. _test-the-docs:

    Once you have worked on the documentation, we want to make sure your contribution